Last updated on September 8th, 2017

 #20.
 If you are running short of parking space for cars, learn that technically at least eight motorcycles can be parked in the space required to park a single car.

 #21.
-Motorcycles are built for various purposes including their use for off-roading, long distance travel, commuting, racing etc. Check this link for some high quality and reasonably priced dirt bike riding accessories.
+Motorcycles are built for various purposes including their use for off-roading, long distance travel, commuting, racing etc.

 #22.
 Malcom Forbes, founder of Forbes magazine owned 50 Harley Davidson motorcycles.